-- Your chair convenes a full committee meeting early in the process to determine the scope of work.
+- BCHS requires a minimum of two meetings with your full committee, one of which is the final defense of your comprehensive examination paper. - Your chair convenes a full committee meeting early in the process to determine the scope of the work.
 This is an informal meeting, and you only need to submit an annotated outline.
 (A list of topics with a brief description and a list of potential bibliographic sources.)
 At this meeting, the Committee may suggest modifications to your scope of work and suggest new literature to include. - You work on your Comprehensive Examination document.
 This document should include the central themes, issues, and questions about which you need to have substantial knowledge to conduct research on the topic you have chosen as well as the main theoretical concepts and methodologies you plan to use for your dissertation work.
-BCHS encourages continued communication with all committee members, who are intellectual resources for your comps. - When your committee chair (in consultation with the rest of the committee) considers your work adequate to sit for the comprehensive examination, contact the Program Office to schedule the Examination. - Submit your paper to your committee members at least two weeks before the meeting date. - The document will form the basis of the discussion with your comprehensive examination committee.
+BCHS encourages continued communication with all committee members, who are intellectual resources for your comps. - You can request examples of prior annotated bibliography and comprehensive exam documents; just ask the chair of the Doctoral Committee. - When your committee chair (in consultation with the rest of the committee) considers your work adequate to sit for the comprehensive examination, contact the Academic Administrator to schedule the Examination. - Submit your paper to your committee members at least two weeks before the meeting date. - The document will form the basis of the discussion with your comprehensive examination committee.
 You may decide to do a visual presentation. - At your comprehensive examination meeting, you will discuss your paper as well as other aspects of your research topic with your committee members and receive feedback from them including possible modifications.
 This meeting takes 1-2 hours.